berrnd/GPhotosBackup/README.md

 This app collects absolutely anonymous usage statistics.
 When I develop something for everyone, I want to know a little bit about how often it is used.

-So I collect only one total number: How often the application is opened (I call it "Heartbeat").
+So I collect only one summarized number: How often the application is opened (I call it "Heartbeat").

-You can ensure yourself about this by looking at the [responsible source code for this action](http://link.will.come).
+You can ensure yourself about this by looking at the [responsible source code for this action](https://github.com/berrnd/GPhotosBackup/tree/master/GPhotosBackup/Analytics).
 If you don't agree with that, simply don't use this application.